[LUM#8] Female Elephants on Maternity Leave

 Compensatory logic

-Until recently unknown in the country, the concept of “maternity leave” already seems to be appealing to owners of domestic elephants.
+Until recently unknown in the country, the concept of “maternity leave” already seems to be appealing to owners of domesticated elephants.
 In a country where tax payments remain uncertain, however, these owners are wondering about the practical details of its implementation and—above all—how it will be funded in practice.
 Meanwhile, in Laos, a new threat looms over Elephas Maximus: its rampant export to neighboring China.
-While Laos sees no more than 10 elephant calf births annually, 5% of the population is now sold to China each year to be exploited for tourism purposes.
+While Laos sees no more than 10 elephant calf births annually, 5% of the population is now sold each year to China to be exploited for tourism purposes.